 Let’s be honest: it’s not the company’s responsibility to care for your health.
 We all pay enough in taxes in this society to pay for decent health care.
 But our job is not to cure Philippine society, but to help you succeed within it.

-Thus, Rethink Staffing must provide more options for you.
+Thus, Rethink must provide more options for you.
 In addition to basic HMO, we shall provide programs that get at the root of how sickness or injury prevents you from being stable economically.

 9. YOU SHOULD BE WORKING WITH FRIENDS.

 Working with friends is more fun and we’re more productive when we do it because we’re spending time with people we like.
 Not only should we be asking friends to come work with us, but we should also ensure that those people are nice, and fun to work with.
 When you look forward to seeing the people you work with, you’ll be here more and feel more fulfilled.
 You’ll also be happier.

 10. NEITHER MANAGEMENT NOR YOU SHALL VIOLATE THESE RIGHTS.